salmer/CppDeveloperRoadmap/English/Tooling.md

     Price: free

     A great free alternative for working with Git using a GUI.
 It has the same functionality as SmartGit, with the exception of the absence of its own editor for conflict resolution.
 However, this can be easily fixed by integrating Visual Studio Code or any other editor that can compare files.
-In all other respects, it completely duplicates the functionality of SmartGit: it is cross-platform and supports integration with popular repositories such as GitHub, BitBucket, GitLab, etc.
+Note that unlike SmartGit, it is only available for Windows and macOS.
+It supports integration with popular repositories such as GitHub, BitBucket, GitLab, etc.

 * :arrow_forward: **Git Kraken**